fmrtl73/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/async-dr/_index.md

 * **License**: You will need a DR enabled Portworx license at both the source and destination cluster to use this feature.
 * If the destination cluster runs on **GKE**, follow the steps in the [Migration with Stork on GKE](/portworx-install-with-kubernetes/migration/gke/) page.
 * If the destination cluster runs on **EKS**, follow the steps in the [Migration with Stork on EKS](/portworx-install-with-kubernetes/migration/eks/) page.
+* An external objectstore, such as Minio s3, AWS s3, GCE Object Storage, or Azure Blob Storage, must be setup outside the Kubernetes clusters.
+If an external objectstore is not provided, Portworx will create an internal objectstore with a 100G backing volume. **Pure Storage does not recommend using the internal objectstore in production.**

 ## Overview